kmcgrath88/Mission-to-Mars/README.md

 Next, it will scrape the featured image from the [ JPL Featured Space Image ](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).
 Here is an example: <br>
 ![alt text](Missions_to_Mars/Images/Image.png)<br>

-Next, my web application will scrape the [ Mars facts ](https://space-facts.com/mars/) and store them into a table.
+Next, my web application will scrape [ Mars facts ](https://space-facts.com/mars/) and store them into a table.
 Here is an example: <br>
 ![alt text](Missions_to_Mars/Images/Facts.png)<br>

 Next, it will scrape images of [ Mars' hemispheres ](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars).
 Here is an example of two of the hemispheres: <br>